Panasonic GM5 vs TZ100

 It is notable that the GM5 has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the GM5 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the GM5 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GM5 and TZ100 can be found, respectively, in the Panasonic GM5 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Is the Panasonic GM5 better than the Panasonic TZ100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.